 Because of my father — my hero — I want to give myself a future and make it in life.
 I cannot thank my father enough for never giving up on me when I was in that dark place and helping me find out — and love — my identity.

 About the author: Hailey Y. Is a middle-schooler who recently attended ComicCon and wants to produce horror films sometime in the not-too-distant future.

 @ Copyright Nov.
 12, 2019, by Hailey Y., in care of J.L.Y.
 Public Relations, Sycamore Press Div., El Cajon, CA 92021

-Reviewer’s Profile: James L. Young, is a San Diego, CA-based journalist, editor, small press publisher, and freelance writer.
-A CA-licensed Property-Casualty insurance broker/agent, he specializes in writing, publishing, and administering insurance continuing education courses.
+Reviewer’s Profile: James L. Young, Ph.D., is a Texas-based journalist, editor, small press publisher, and freelance writer.
+A licensed Property-Casualty insurance broker/agent, he specializes in writing, publishing, and administering insurance continuing education courses.
 A U.S. Navy veteran of the Vietnam War, Young was a Seabee journalist in-country and in Gulfport, MS, where his unit MCB-121 was home- based and which awarded him The Battalion Commendation for excellence in journalism.
 He is a former reporter for the (former) San Diego Evening Tribune and has written for/edited other publications — local and national.
 For seven years he was a full-time advisor and consultant for freelance writers.
-He is a 1966 B.A. in Journalism graduate of San Diego State College (now University) and earned the Master of Religious Education Degree from CA-based Golden Gate Baptist Theological Seminary.
-Contact Young at email@example.com or via his website at www.insuranceproguides.com.
+He is a 1966 B.A. in Journalism graduate of San Diego State College (now University),earned the Master of Religious Education Degree from CA-based Gateway (formerly Golden Gate Baptist Theological Seminary, and the Doctor of Philosopy in Biblical Studies Degree from Newburgh (IN) Theological Seminary.
+Contact Young at firstname.lastname@example.org or via his website at www.insuranceproguides.com.

 000WebHostApp.com El Cajon, CA 92021